WSOP-Style 2025

 Overview

-The WSOP-Style Series is a set of free tournaments—one per day—from May 27th through July 16th.
-Those are the days of the World Series of Poker (WSOP) in Las Vegas, Nevada.
+The WSOP-Style Series 2025 was a set of free tournaments—one per day—from May 27th through July 16th.
+Those were the days of the World Series of Poker (WSOP) in Las Vegas, Nevada.
 The WSOP provides the inspiration for this series.

 This series is not even remotely affiliated with the World Series of Poker.

-Each day's tournament (except one) in the WSOP-Style series is a modified version of a tournament that will be played in real life on the same day at the WSOP.
-In general, the same WSOP blind structure and most rules will apply.
+Each day’s tournament (except one) in the WSOP-Style series was a modified version of a tournament that was played in real life on the same day at the WSOP.
+In general, the same WSOP blind structure and most rules applied.

-All of these WSOP-Style tournaments are played in one day, with five minute breaks every hour.
-Each starts at 5:05 pm Pacific time (8:05 pm Eastern).
+All of these WSOP-Style tournaments were played in one day, with five minute breaks every hour.
+Each started at 5:05 pm Pacific time (8:05 pm Eastern).

-Late registration varies per tournament, but is always available for at least thirty-five minutes after the tournament starts.
+Late registration varied per tournament, but was always available for at least thirty-five minutes after the tournament started.

-All events in this series are open to the public.
+All events in this series were open to the public.

 Round Duration

-There will be a five minute break that will start after each table has completed a hand at 55 minutes past the hour or later.
-That means the last table to finish a hand at 55 minutes past the hour or later will get exactly a five minute breaks and all other tables will be paused while waiting for that table to finish a hand.
+There was a five minute break that started after each table had completed a hand at 55 minutes past the hour or later.
+That means the last table to finish a hand at 55 minutes past the hour or later got exactly a five minute breaks and all other tables had been paused while waiting for that table to finish a hand.

 Leaderboard